symfony-si/symfony-docs-sl/book/routing.rst

     :doc:`FrameworkExtraBundle documentation </bundles/SensioFrameworkExtraBundle/annotations/routing>`
     to see how.

-Adding a Host requirement to Imported Routes
+Adding a Host Requirement to Imported Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.2
-    Host matching support was added in Symfony 2.2

 You can set the host regex on imported routes.
 For more information, see
 :ref:`component-routing-host-imported`.